 When the language of retention describes the interaction between the student and the institution it often involves the discussion of a theoretical perspective that is being proposed or tested (Habley et al., 2012).
 In the 1970s, Astin (1999) first introduced the concept of involvement, theorizing that when students invest energy in their academic experience, they are more likely to persist.
 It is the responsibility of the student to commit to devoting time studying and participating, and it is the responsibility of the institution to provide high quality and meaningful experiences for students that promote learning and growth.
 Astin (1999) uses an input-environment-output model.
 Students represent the input.
 The environment has a variety of involving factors that impact the student experience.
 A changed student is the output.

 To describe the core concepts of his theory, Astin created five basic assumptions or postulates about involvement (Astin, 1999; Milem & Berger, 1997; Morrison & Silverman, 2012).
 First, Astin argues that involvement requires an investment of psychological and physical energy.
 Students need to devote time and dedicate effort to be involved.
 Second, involvement is continuous while the amount of energy invested may vary.
 Patterns of starting and stopping, or ricocheting, between opportunities without actually sticking with any of them can thwart involvement.
 Third, aspects of involvement can be measured qualitatively or quantitatively as they are behavioral.
 Involvement refers to what a student does, rather than the student’s thoughts or feelings (Morrison & Silverman, 2012).
-This measurement can be in the form of units of attendance to positions held to work performed.
-How many times a student did something to the seriousness for which they approached it can also be measured.
-Forth, for Astin (1999) what a student gains developmentally from involvement is directly proportional to the extent to which they are involved.
+This measurement can be in the form of units of attendance, positions held, or work performed.
+How many times a student did something associated with the seriousness with which they approached it can also be measured.
+Fourth, for Astin (1999) what a student gains developmentally from involvement is directly proportional to the extent to which he or she is involved.
 As involvement increases, so does learning.
 Lastly, academic performance is positively correlated with involvement.
-“Students had a better chance of staying in college if they were more involved in their academic experience (Morrison & Silverman, 2012).”
+“Students had a better chance of staying in college if they were more involved in their academic experience” (Morrison & Silverman, 2012, p. #).
 The more students are involved outside the classroom, the more invested they are with their institution and their learning and the better they perform inside the classroom (Astin, 1999).
 Thus, involvement in peer social groups and extracurricular activities is a pathway for students to connect socially and perform better academically.

 Out of Astin’s research came the concept of involving colleges (Kuh, 1991).
 Because learning takes place both inside and outside of the classroom, involving colleges are those institutions that pay special attention to the role of extracurricular and co-curricular activities in supporting the academic mission.
-Kuh (1991) described involving colleges as institutions that actively and intentionally impact the culture of their campus through the implementation of strategies for maximizing involvement and by blending “curricular and out-of-class learning experiences (p.4).”
-Colleges identified as involving colleges and are seen as positive benchmarks for utilizing best practices that increase retention rates.
+Kuh (1991) described involving colleges as institutions that actively and intentionally impact the culture of their campus through the implementation of strategies for maximizing involvement and by blending “curricular and out-of-class learning experiences” (p.4).
+Colleges identified as involving colleges are seen as positive benchmarks for utilizing best practices that increase retention rates.

 Tinto (1993) expanded built upon the concept of involvement and introduced the concept of integration.
 His model is described as interactionalist (Berger et al., 2012; Braxton et al., 2004; Laden, Milem, & Crowson, 2000; Milem & Berger, 1997).
 Interactionalism is a theoretical perspective that derives social and developmental processes such as identity formation from human interaction; it is the study of how individuals act and interact within society.
 To be successful in progressing toward degree completion, college students must integrate both academically and socially into the culture of the institution (Berger et al., 2012).